osmocom/imsi-pseudo/docs/specification.md

 * Is there a spec for SIM applets, or do we put the SIM applet behaviour in the regular spec for SIM cards, or mention its behavior in the location update related change?
+* describe everything in detail, fill in the full contents for the SMS etc.